jerhon/honlsoft-v2/blog/2021/2021-12-03-thoughts-on-estimating-in-hours-vs-complexity.md

 There's a lot more to it than what I put in this post.
 It definitely made me re-think a few things about software estimations and how team structures affect software estimates.

-As a full disclosure, I have typically had bad luck in environments that estimate, measure work, and project schedules solely on time.
+As a full disclosure, while I can work in both, I have typically had bad luck in environments that estimate, measure work, and project schedules solely on time.
 I have had much more positive interactions in environments where dates are projected based on past accomplishments of a team and the complexity of the project, than on estimated person-months.
 When it comes to development processes, I strongly prefer environments that have a collaborative team atmosphere and estimate in story points.